Looking for a poodle rescue? Well you’re not alone.

-Manned by a group of volunteers they rescue, rehabilitate and find homes for more than 140 poodles and poodle mixes each year.
+Manned by a group of volunteers they rescue, rehabilitate and find homes for more than 140 poodles and crossbreds each year.

 Each poodle that is available for adoption is spayed or neutered, vaccinated, micro-chipped and groomed before adoption.
 Standard poodles are also gastropexied to prevent bloating.
 They provide extensive medical care, fostering, boarding and training if needed before placement.
 And they have a return policy in the event that a poodle adoption doesn’t work out.

 Unlike many other rescues NCPR rents space in a kennel to house their dogs in addition to volunteer foster homes.

 Florida Poodle Rescue, Inc. (FPR) is a non-profit 501(c) (3) which specializes in rescuing abused, abandoned and unwanted Poodles and Poodle mixes.
 They are headquartered in St. Petersburg, FL but work with volunteers to help poodles in need throughout the state of Florida.

 Prior to adoption, all dogs are provided with professional veterinary care, including spay/neuter, as well as behavioral care and rehabilitation.

 FPR does not have a facility, instead they use volunteer fosters to take care of the dogs while they wait for a forever home.